kfachikov/QUIZZZZ/.gitlab/merge_request_templates/agenda.md

   - *Questions to TA* - time allocated for questions that hasn't arisen during any discussion
   - *Tip&Top* - everyone should be aware of this point and should come prepared
   - *Closing* - choose next chairperson and notetakers
+- [ ] Agenda follow the style used for previous ones.
+Is it consistent?

 # Details